 This black-and-white portrait of President Lyndon B. Johnson and his family was taken by Yoichi R. Okamoto on November 30, 1963.
 Seen here from left-to-right: Lynda Bird Johnson, eldest daughter of President Johnson and First Lady Lady Bird Johnson; Luci Baines Johnson, the Johnsons' youngest daughter; President Johnson; and Mrs. Johnson.
 President Johnson was sworn in as president following the assassination of President John F. Kennedy on November 22, 1963.

 This full-length, standing photographic portrait of First Lady Ida Saxton McKinley was taken by George Prince around 1901.
 Prior to her marriage, Ida Saxton worked as a teller in her father's bank.
-As first lady, she was limited in her ability as hostess due to fragile health, which included epilepsy.
-These duties largely fell to Second Lady Jennie Tuttle Hobart, wife of Garret Hobart, who served as McKinley's vice president during his first term.
-McKinley was president from March 4, 1897 until his death on September 14, 1901.
+Despite difficulties with her health, Mrs. McKinley fulfilled the duties of first lady to the best of her ability, hosting White House events and traveling with the president.
+William McKinley was president from March 4, 1897, until his death on September 14, 1901.

 This photograph is of Mary Elizabeth "Betty" Taylor's portrait.
 She was the youngest daughter of President Zachary Taylor.
 Betty served as White House hostess in place of her mother, Margaret Mackall Smith Taylor, who was reluctant to go into society and plagued by ill health during her time as the first lady.
 At the time of her father's presidency, Betty was formally known as Mary Elizabeth Taylor Bliss but was later known as Mary Elizabeth Taylor Dandridge after the death of her first husband and her subsequent remarriage.